 - Requests for financial support (Requests for spending the 10% set-aside follows Policy 1, with additional requests for Supplemental Funding to be made in accordance with the NIH Supplemental Funding policy).

 - Sharing of resource / data (beyond what is shared with the public, according to the IDG data sharing policy).

 - Potential benefit / outcome from interaction (i.e., publications, conference event).

 - Timeline of interaction.

 - Appropriate reporting of the interaction through IDG websites or media, including funding support for the external entity to support the proposed interaction.
 The IDG Consortium will acknowledge the funding source for the non-IDG group on the IDG website and/or Twitter as it pertains to the interaction.

-A main contact at the IDG awardee institution (required to be a member of the IDG SC) will be responsible for keeping the RDOC informed of the progress of the interaction.
+A main contact at the IDG awardee institute (required to be a member of the IDG SC) will be responsible for keeping RDOC informed of the progress of the interaction.